AdobeDocs/commerce-merchant-services.en/help/live-search-v2/install.md

 This onboarding method is recommended when installing [!DNL Live Search] to:

-* An existing production [!DNL Commerce] installation
+- An existing production [!DNL Commerce] installation

-In this scenario, [!DNL OpenSearch] temporarily manages search requests from the storefront while the [!DNL Live Search] service indexes all products in the background, without any interruption to normal storefront operations. [!DNL OpenSearch] is disabled and [!DNL Live Search] enabled after all catalog data is indexed and synchronized.

-1. To download the `live-search` package, run the following from the command line:
+1. Download the `live-search` package and run the following from the command line:

    ```bash
    composer require magento/live-search